 Teachers in charge: Markus Joutsela, Lecturer

-Target group: Aalto University students who are interested in packaging design and interested in working with real projects.
-The Pack-Age minor prepares students for transdisciplinary project work typical in working life, involving cooperation with experts from many different fields.
+Pack-Age minor prepares students for interdisciplinary project work typical in working life, involving cooperation with experts from many different fields.
 The student learns to utilize one’s special competence as part of a project and thus strengthen the team's expertise.

-- Why are you applying and what expectations do you have for Pack-Age?
+- Why are you applying and what expectations do you have?

 - What are you enthusiastic about and what interests you in packaging?

-- What kind of competence do you bring to the project?
+- What kind of competence or knowledge do you bring to the team?

 - Do you have experience of project work or experience with packaging industry?